The most interesting companies in the circular economy in Finland

-We are moving towards a circular economy where consumption is increasingly based on using services rather than owning things.
+We are moving towards a circular economy where production and consumption are increasingly based on using services rather than owning things.
 Companies are changing their operating models and revenue models – the ways we used to make a profit may not always work in future business life.
 Companies must also update their operations to support climate change mitigation.
 Luckily, making this change can offer up new business opportunities.
-Sitra wants to use “The most interesting companies in the circular economy” list to present Finland’s most inspiring examples of the circular economy and give all Finnish companies the opportunity to be among the first in the world to switch to a circular economy.
+Sitra wants to use “The most interesting companies in the circular economy” list to present inspiring examples of the circular economy from Finland and give all Finnish companies the opportunity to be among the first in the world to switch to a circular economy.

 The examples on the list have been divided according to different circular economy business models.
 There are five business models.

-This division provides companies with perspectives on how business in the circular economy could be productive.
+This division provides companies with perspectives on what kinds of business could succeed in the circular economy.
 New types of operating methods are needed in order to ensure that materials and value stay in circulation for as long as possible with minimal waste.
 In a circular economy, companies create added value for their products by means of services and smart approaches.
-The greatest increase in value is generated by, for example, maintenance, reuse and remanufacturing of products, and maximising their usage rates.
+The greatest increase in value is generated by the maintenance, reuse and remanufacturing of products, and maximising their usage rates.
 In the circular economy, innovations and business models are based on maximising products’ performance and customer value during their life cycle instead of merely minimising production costs.

 The list of examples of the most interesting companies compiled by Sitra’s circular economy team has been updated four times.
-We’re collecting observations on interesting circular economy operating models in conjunction with work in the circular economy focus area work.
+We’re collecting observations on interesting circular economy operating models in conjunction with work in the circular economy focus area.
 This work will continue until autumn 2019.
 We’re also gathering tips from the companies themselves.

-After an initial review performed by our team, some of the company representatives were interviewed in order to gain a more detailed picture of their operating models.
-Sitra’s team has evaluated how interesting each company’s operating model from the circular economy perspective.
-The team’s view was published with the list.
+After an initial review performed by our team, where necessary company representatives have been interviewed in order to gain a more detailed picture of the operating model.
+Sitra’s team has evaluated the interest level of each company’s operating model from the circular economy perspective based on a set of four criteria.

 Sitra’s circular economy team is responsible for compiling the list.
-Deloitte Oy provided consulting services during the company interviews for the second updated version of the list in spring and autumn 2017, and in spring 2019.
+Deloitte Oy provided consulting services during the company interviews for the updated versions of the list in spring and autumn 2017, and in spring 2019.

 Where are we now?